howlonghaveyou/beenyou/README.md

         <h2>But now<br><em>feels fixed.</em></h2>
         <div class="rule"></div>
         <p>Something strange happens when we look forward.
 The future self — the person you will be in ten, twenty, forty years — feels like a continuation of who you are right now.
 We make plans for them, make sacrifices for them, as though they are us.</p>
-        <p>We assume we will want what we want now.
+        <p>We assume our future self will want what we want now.
 Believe what we believe now.
 Be, essentially, who we are now.</p>
       </div>
     </div>